 A major concern I have about any eye mask in general is the material involved in the adjuster because this can be a pain in the butt if you’re a side sleeper, where the adjuster would press up against your skin.
 This mask has no issues with regards to that factor whatsoever.
 Long hair won’t be a problem with this either because the product does not make use of any Velcro.

 I think that the Alaska Bear does a pretty good job in doing what it was assigned to do, reliably.
-Sure, there aren’t too many options with regard to accessorizing, so if you’re looking for an eye mask that provides cooling to your eyelids or aromatherapy you may want to scroll down this list.
-However if you are in search of an eye mask that is simple but does its job efficiently, this is your fit.
+Sure, there aren’t too many options with regards to accessorizing, so if you’re looking for an eye mask that provides cooling to your eyelids or aromatherapy, you may want to scroll down this list.
+However, if you are in search of an eye mask that is simple but does its job efficiently, this is your fit.
 Oh, also you don’t feel the presence of the mask with this one, which is something most people will like.